hiweller/countcolors/README.md

     within the target color range with optional background masking.
     Users can specify multiple color ranges for masking.

+For more information, read the [introduction](https://cran.r-project.org/web/packages/countcolors/vignettes/Introduction.html) on CRAN.

 ## About countcolors

 This package is the result of a collaboration between  [Sarah